mndillon/toki-pona-nanpa-linja-n/README.md

-# nanpa-linja-n — A Simple, Easy Way to Communicate Decimal Numbers in Toki Pona
+# nanpa-linja-n — A Simple, Easy Way to Communicate a String (Line) of Decimal Digits in Toki Pona

 o weka e nimi ike.